MicrosoftDocs/dynamics-365-intelligent-order-management/topics/enable-bing-maps.md

 [!include [banner](includes/banner.md)]

 Dynamics 365 Intelligent Order Management can display information about fulfillment order source and destination locations using Bing Maps.
-Enabling Bing Maps for your environment is typically done when you deploy the environment.
+Typically, you enable Bing Maps for your environment when you deploy the environment.

 To enable Bing Maps for your environment, follow these steps: